What’s the best way to prepare for your thesis defence?

 - You can refine the presentation

 You can practice on your own and with an audience, and you should do both if possible.
-Practicing on your own and speaking out loud to an empty room may feel silly, but overcoming that discomfort is good preparation for the discomfort of facing an actual audience.
+Practising on your own and speaking out loud to an empty room may feel silly, but overcoming that discomfort is good preparation for the discomfort of facing an actual audience.

-Practicing with an audience of peers is then a good way of getting feedback and finding out what questions people ask.
+Practising with an audience of peers is then a good way of getting feedback and finding out what questions people ask.

 The dreaded “awkward question”